-Development proposals that include any of the above or other approvals that increases traffic beyond the approved General Plan will be required to perform a build-out analysis to evaluate long term impacts.
+Development proposals that include any of the above or other approvals that increases traffic beyond the approved General Plan will be required to perform an additional build-out analysis to evaluate long term impacts.
+This analysis should evaluate proposed changes to applicable plans.
 The required analysis will determine if the Circulation Element of the General Plan is adequate to accommodate the projected traffic at the target LOS, or if additional mitigation is necessary.
 A phasing plan for all Specific Plans or Specific Plan Amendments that identifies mitigation for each development phase is also required.

-If any of the above large scale projects create traffic impacts significantly greater than the projections in the current traffic models, a Build-Out analysis may be requested utilizing a model approved by the City; to develop a more detailed focused model run to determine the projected Build-Out traffic.
+If any of the above projects create traffic impacts greater than the projections in the current traffic models, a Build-Out analysis may be requested utilizing a model approved by the City; to develop a more detailed focused model run to determine the projected Build-Out traffic.
 The consulting traffic engineer shall use the traffic model projections as the basis for determining turning movement volumes to be used in the intersection analysis.
-A post
+A post processing methodology in the National Cooperative Highway Research Program (NCHRP) may be used to calculate AM and PM peak hour turning movement volumes from the link volume ADT.
+A manual assignment of the project traffic added to the Build-Out traffic typically is used to determine total Build-Out traffic with Project.
+The TIA shall include a discussion of how manual turning movement assignments were developed.